-The health care law helps people with low incomes by opening up new options for getting health coverage.
+En español l The health care law gives people with limited income new options for getting health coverage.
 It does this in two ways.
-It permits states to expand Medicaid to many more people, and it makes financial assistance available to others with limited incomes who buy health insurance through the new exchanges.
+It gives states the option to expand Medicaid to more people.
+It also makes financial help available to people with limited income who buy health insurance through the Health Insurance Marketplace.

 Helps pay for insurance

-- If you don’t qualify for Medicaid, you may be able to get tax credits to help you pay for the health insurance you get through the exchange.
-The amount of credit depends on your income.
+- If you can’t get Medicaid, you may be able to get financial help to pay for the health insurance you buy through the Health Insurance Marketplace.
+The amount of help you can get depends on your income.

-- Exchanges are new marketplaces where you will be able to shop for health insurance.
-You’ll be able to compare the benefits and costs of health plans side-by-side.
+- In the marketplace you will be able to shop for health insurance.
+You’ll be able to compare the benefits and costs of health plans side by side.

 Health insurance plans in the marketplace are required to cover important benefits, such as doctor visits, emergency care, hospitalization, prescription drugs, preventive care and more.